PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 Implementation
 **************

-The OTDOA firmware subsystem consists of an OTDOA binary library (delivered in binary object code format), and the OTDOA Adaption Layer (delivered as source code as part of the nRF Connect SDK).
-The diagram below shows an overview of the OTDOA firmware subsystem in a typical application.
+The hellaPHY OTDOA firmware subsystem consists of a binary library (delivered in binary object code format), and the adaption layer (delivered as source code as part of the nRF Connect SDK).
+The diagram below shows an overview of the hellaPHY OTDOA firmware subsystem in a typical application.

 .. image:: images/otdoa-fw-arch.drawio.png
    :alt: Firmware Architecture